anttilinno/VirtualBoxK8s/README.md

     kubectl create  -f  traefik-webui-svc.yaml
     kubectl describe svc traefik-web-ui  --namespace=kube-system

 ##### Next, we need to create an Ingress resource pointing to the Traefik Web UI backend.

     kubectl create  -f  traefik-ingress.yaml

-To make the Traefik Web UI accessible in the browser via the traefik-ui.vbox , we need to add a new entry to our /etc/hosts file. *(Or we don't need.)*
+To make the Traefik Web UI accessible in the browser via the traefik-ui.vbox, we need to add a new entry to our /etc/hosts file.
-You should now be able to visit http://enp0s8/:NodePort in the browser and view the Traefik web UI.
+You should now be able to visit http://traefik-ui.vbox:10000 in the browser and view the Traefik web UI.

 ##### Let’s demonstrate how Traefik Ingress Controller can be used to set up name-based routing for a list of frontends.

     kubectl create  -f  animals-deployment.yaml

 ##### Create a Service for each Deployment to make the Pods accessible:

     kubectl create  -f  animals-svc.yaml

 ##### Finally, let’s create an Ingress with three frontend-backend pairs for each Deployment. bear.vbox ,moose.vbox , and hare.vbox will be our frontends pointing to corresponding backend Services.

     kubectl create  -f  animals-ingress.yaml